patrickmarmion/PandaDoc-Pre-Migration-Document-Log/README.md

-# Workspace Document Log
+# Log All Document's with a Linked Object to a Google Sheet

-This repo exports information from every document in a PandaDoc workspace to a Google Sheet.
+This repo exports basic information from every document in a PandaDoc workspace to a Google Sheet, including producing a sheet only with documents that have a linked object and includingg the details of the linked object.

 ## Prerequisites: